mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 * Capture SWAG estimates from design and developers to determine length project
 * Facilitate prioritization decisions in sprint and release planning meetings
-* Keep [Release Plan Roadmap](https://docs.google.com/spreadsheets/d/1v-ihzzAkFmO2T5UfF1wWYMgS3W6MwiNqfRQG79X3rSY/edit?usp=sharing) up to date with features queued for the release
+* Keep [Release Plan](https://mattermost.productboard.com/feature-board/1097526-release-tracking-internal) up to date with features queued for the release

 #### Feature Design